tomerzipori/TickerPicker/README.md

   - `name` - Sheet name in the destination file.
   - `cells` - Range of cells to write the data to.
 In a Google Sheets/Excel format (e.g "F23:F26").

-## Run once manually:
+## 🚀 Run once manually:
 ```bash
 ./run.sh
 ```
-On the initial run it will build the required virtual environment and install dependencies.
+Required virtual environment and dependencies are built and installed on initial run.

-# Cron Jobs
+# ⏲️ Cron Jobs
-The script is meant to be schduled, currently tested on Linux's cron.
+The script is meant to be schduled, currently tested on Linux's cron only.
 Add those lines to `crontab`:
 ```bash
 # Run hourly, Sun-Thu, 9:00-18:00
 0 9-18 * * 0-4 /absolute/path/to/run.sh
 ```

-## Logging
+## 🗒️ Logging
-Logging is recommended for scheduled tasks, this repo has supprt for it.
+Logging is recommended for scheduled tasks, this repo has support for it.
 First, create a `logs` directory in the project's root:
 ```bash
 mkdir logs
 ```